 Dana Ingemann, MPH, CHES, is a Senior Manager of Community Development at Health Union.
 Dana earned her Master of Public Health degree in Community Health Education from the University of Wisconsin - La Crosse.
 She has professional experience in a variety of industries, but health and wellness have always been her true passions.
 With her heart in health and her skills in technology, building a career in digital health was a natural progression.
 She is a highly empathetic person who strives to understand each person's individual experiences.
 Dana aims to create inclusivity wherever she is, so those who identify with any gender, race, ethnicity, sexuality, religion, and spiritual practice feel safe, comfortable, and equitably represented.

-Christine is a cross-site moderator for Health Union.
-She has a degree in Liberal Studies, which is a fancy way of saying she didn’t know what she wanted to study when she went to college.
-With a deep pull of wanting to make a difference for other people, Christine has since discovered a few of her passions: making meaningful connections and building positive community, both of which she gets to practice every day as mother to three kids.
+Christine is a Cross-Community Moderator for Health Union.
+She has a degree in Liberal Studies, which is a fancy way of saying she didn't know what she wanted to study when she went to college.
+With a deep pull of wanting to make a difference for other people, Christine has since discovered a few of her passions: making meaningful connections and building a positive community, both of which she gets to practice every day as a mother to three kids.
 Aside from spending time with her family and friends, Christine enjoys reading, writing, photography, and traveling.